sighingnow/jekyll-gitbook/_pages/CH.md

 [To top of this lab](#table-of-contents)

-## Part 2: Admin Portal Multimedia Profile, Site and Team Configuration
+# Managment Portal User Configuration

 > The following video outlines how to access the admin portal and navigate the different configuration menus to create a Site, Team, and Multimedia Profile that will be assigned to the Contact Center user.
 We will also see how to navigate to the Webex Contact Center Management Portal from Control Hub UI.